Elephant1214/VanguardLauncher/README.md

 # VanguardLauncher
-A command line launcher for most versions of chapter 1 and 2 Fortnite.
+A command line Fortnite launcher for most versions of Fortnite from Chapter 1 to Chapter 2.

 ## Usage
-Compile [Cobalt.dll](https://github.com/Milxnor/Cobalt) and add it to the run directory then run `VanguardLauncher.exe <fortnitePath> <username>`
+Compile [Cobalt.dll](https://github.com/Milxnor/Cobalt) and add it to the working directory then run `VanguardLauncher.exe <fortnitePath> <username>` from a terminal.